apache/kylin/website/_docs/gettingstarted/faq.md

 #### How to compare Kylin with other SQL engines like Hive, Presto, Spark SQL, Impala?

   * They answer a query in different ways.
 Kylin is not a replacement for them, but a supplement (query accelerator).
 Many users run Kylin together with other SQL engines.
 For the high frequent query patterns, building Cubes can greatly improve the performance and also offload cluster workloads.
-For less queried patterns or ad-hoc queries, other engines are more flexible.
+For less queried patterns or ad-hoc queries, ther MPP engines are more flexible.

 #### What's a typical scenario to use Apache Kylin?